-At December 31, 2016 and 2015, securities sold under repurchase agreements with commercial checking customers totaled \$0 and \$11.9 million, respectively.
-There were no balances of federal funds purchased as of December 31, 2016 and 2015.
+There were no securities sold under repurchase agreements with commercial checking customers or balances of federal funds purchased as of December 31, 2017 and 2016.

 As a member of the Federal Home Loan Bank of Atlanta ("FHLB"), Atlantic Capital has the ability to acquire short and long-term advances through a blanket agreement secured by our unencumbered qualifying 1-4 family first mortgage loans and by pledging investment securities or individual, qualified loans, subject to approval of the FHLB.
-At December 31, 2016 and 2015, Atlantic Capital had FHLB advances of \$110.0 million and \$0, respectively.
-The balance of FHLB borrowings increased due to the sale of deposits in the branch divestitures.
+At December 31, 2017 and 2016, Atlantic Capital had FHLB advances of \$45.0 million and \$110.0 million, respectively.
+The balance of FHLB borrowings decreased due to a decrease in short-term funding needs.